strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 ## Relations

 We solved the self relation issue and created corresponding test cases as the reference usage.
-You can check [this PR](https://github.com/strongloop/loopback-next/pull/2595) to learn how to create a `hasMany` and `belongsTo` relation to the same entity.
+You can check [the documentation for handling recursive relations](https://loopback.io/doc/en/lb4/BelongsTo-relation.html#handling-recursive-relations) to learn how to create a `hasMany` and `belongsTo` relation to the same entity.

 ## Authentication and Authorization